openshift/cluster-monitoring-operator/CONTRIBUTING.md

 ## Testing

-Supposing $KUBECONFIOG is set to the config file of a Kubernetes cluster running the codes to test.
+Supposing $KUBECONFIG is set to the config file of a Kubernetes cluster running the codes to test.
 We can run all tests by using this command `make test`.

 The testing consist of 3 aspects:
 - unit tests, can be run seperately by `make test-unit`.